scorpido74/azure-docs.nl-nl/articles/blockchain/workbench/data-powerbi.md

     ![Navigator](./media/data-powerbi/navigator.png)

 7. Selecteer de weergaven die u wilt opnemen in het rapport.
-Voor demonstratiedoeleinden te gebruiken, nemen we **vwContractAction**, waarmee u meer informatie over de acties die hebben plaatsgevonden in een contract.
+For demonstration purposes, we include **vwContractAction**, which provides details on the actions that have taken place on a contract.

     ![Weergaven selecteren](./media/data-powerbi/select-views.png)